-The nut-butter brand is hosting a three-day pop-up in London’s Shoreditch, where it’s running a series of hour-long workshops.
-Members of the public can go along and learn how to create personalised nut butters, which can be given as gifts.
-They will also have a poetry wall and post box for sending Valentine’s cards, so visitors really get into the spirit.
+The nut-butter brand hosted a three-day pop-up in London’s Shoreditch, where it ran a series of hour-long workshops.
+Members of the public popped along and learned how to create personalised nut butter, which could be given as a gift.
+They also had a poetry wall and post box for Valentine’s cards, so visitors could really get into the spirit.

-We love the concept of this campaign because it allows the public to get hands-on with Pip & Nut products while providing opportunities for the creation of user-generated content (UGC).
+We love the concept of this campaign because it allowed the public to get hands-on with Pip & Nut products while providing opportunities for the creation of user-generated content (UGC).

 Consider creating experiences related to your brand this Valentine’s Day.
-Even if you don’t have the budget to create experiential pop-ups, could you invite your audience to your store to try a new product?
+Covid may have put the brakes on experiential pop-ups, but maybe you could invite your audience to attend an online event?
 Or giveaway samples to show your love?

-We love this campaign because it uses market research to create both media coverage and content.
+We love this Valentine’s Day marketing campaign because it uses market research to create both media coverage and content.

 In 2017, Deliveroo surveyed 2,000 Brits to learn more about their attitudes towards Valentine’s Day.